cmda-minor-web/real-time-web-2021/README.md

 During this course you will learn how to build a real-time / live application.
 You will learn techniques to setup an open connection between the client and the server enabling you to send data in real-time, both ways at the same time.

 ## Goals
-- _ Dealt with real-time complexity_
+- _Deal with real-time complexity_
-- _ Handle real-time client-server interaction_
+- _Handle real-time client-server interaction_
-- _ Handle real-time data management_
+- _Handle real-time data management_
-- _ Handle multi-user support_
+- _Handle multi-user support_
-- _ Deal with offline scenarios_
+- _Deal with offline scenarios_

 [Rubric][rubric]